Houston Construction Site Accident Lawyer

 Always seek advice from an attorney regarding construction site accidents and third-party claims.
 These cases are somewhat common in the construction industry and can garner greater compensation for a worker’s injuries than workers’ comp alone.
 Ignoring third party liability can mean limiting your financial recovery.
 To discuss your case with an experienced construction accident attorney, contact Attorney Brian White.

 Falls, falling objects, electrocutions, and crush injuries are so dangerous that OSHA calls them the “Fatal Four.”
 Even when these accidents aren’t fatal, they can be catastrophic, requiring lifelong rehabilitation.
 Serious injuries result in days, weeks, even months of missed work time, as well as expenses for surgery and other medical procedures.
 Worker’s compensation may not cover the full extent of your costs and lost wages.

 A personal injury settlement can help pay for your bills and give you the tools to heal.
-At Brian White & Associates, we offer free initial consultations to identify candidates for personal injury settlements.
-Our services are on a contingency-fee basis, so you only pay if we win.
+At Brian White & Associates, our Houston personal injury lawyers, offer free initial consultations to identify candidates for personal injury settlements.
+Our services are on a contingency-fee-basis, so you only pay if we win.
 To schedule your risk-free case evaluation today, contact us.

 Houston Construction Site Injury Attorney